 The use of the temporary and semi-persistent storage explains fluctuations that can be seen in overall memory utilization of servers running VoltDB.
 Although delete operations do eventually release memory used by the persistent storage, they initially require more memory in the undo buffer and for any temporary table operations.
 Once the entire transaction is complete and committed, the space in persistent storage and undo buffer is freed up.
 Note, however, that the unused space may not immediately be visible in the system RSS reports.
 The amount of memory in use and the amount of memory allocated can vary as a result of the interaction of several different memory management schemes that all come into play.

 When VoltDB frees up space in persistent storage, it does not immediately return that memory to the operating system.
 Instead, it keeps track of unused space, which is then reused the next time a tuple is stored.
 Over time, memory can become fragmented.
-If the fragmentation reaches a preset level, the memory is compacted and unused space is deallocated and returned to the operating system.
+To avoid excessive fragmentation, a separate process runs periodically checking the tables in each partition.
+If the fragmentation for a table within a partition is large enough, the compaction process incrementally rearranges the tuples to "fill the holes" and then deallocates and returns the unused memory to the operating system.

 At the beginning of the transaction, the deleted tuples are recorded in the semi-persistent undo buffer, increasing memory usage.
 Any freed persistent storage is returned to the VoltDB list of free space.